ilbers/isar/kas/README.md

 ./kas/kas-container menu
 ```

-This creates `.config.yaml` file in isar root that stores the configuration.
+This creates a `.config.yaml` file in the Isar root directory that stores the
+configuration.

-## Building Isar after configuration done
+## Building Isar after configuration is done

 ```
 ./kas/kas-container build
 ```

-This generates `build/conf/` configuration and starts building Isar using
+This generates the `build/conf/` configuration and starts building Isar using
-kas container.
-Required image will be downloaded if not yet).
+the kas container.
+The required image will be downloaded if not already present.

-To access bulid shell, the following command can be used:
+To access the build shell, the following command can be used:

 ```
 ./kas/kas-container shell